wixplosives/tokey/packages/css-selector-parser/README.md

 */
 ```

-### stringify
+### Stringify

-`stringifySelectorAst` converts an AST node back into its string representation.
+`stringifySelectorAst` - converts an AST node back into its string representation.

 ```js
 import { stringifySelectorAst } from '@tokey/css-selector-parser';